syall/SIPF/docs/REPORT.md

 ## Conclusion

 The SIPF algorithm is another way to frame the qubit allocation problem with subgraph isomorphism and token swapping, focusing on maximizing maximal isomorphic sublist size.
 Although the main innovation was to use the failure heuristic, the SIPF optimal algorithm performed better in both depth, the number of gates, and time.
-When compared to the Enfield algorithms, the SIPF algorithms performed better on average, but the SIPF algorithms performed much worse when circuits had many qubit conflicts.
+When compared to the Enfield algorithms, the SIPF algorithms performed better in terms of depth and gates.
+When considering time, on average the SIPF algorithms did better, but performed much worse when circuits had many qubit conflicts.

-For further work, the SIPF implementation is greedy and does not take into account different permutations of valid mappings for a range of gates.
+For further work, the current SIPF implementation is greedy and does not take into account different permutations of valid mappings for a range of gates.
 Searching through different mappings and swaps across an entire circuit could be done in the future, similar to the BMT algorithm \[1].
 The token swapping algorithm can be improved since the CalculateSwaps algorithm is the bottleneck of performance for the compiler by doing a bounded depth-first heuristic search (there are no clear reference implementations for the token swapping algorithms available).

 ## References